shtoystack/docker-guacamole/README.md

 Apache Guacamole is released under the Apache License version 2.0.

-Extensions uses thrid-party modules.
+Extensions uses third-party modules.
 To consult the licensing for each module, download the extension from https://guacamole.apache.org/releases/1.5.1/, extract it, and check the content of the `bundled` directory.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.